P-Tilemachos/CV_Sceener/README.md

 1. The user uploads a CV (PDF) and pastes a job description.
 2. `pdfplumber` extracts raw text from the PDF.
-3. A structured prompt asks Gemini to return **only** a JSON object with:
+3. A structured prompt asks the model to return **only** a JSON object with:
    - `match_score` (0-100)
    - `score_reasoning`
    - `missing_keywords`